qhwa/blog/posts/2021/08-11-landing-on-elixir-processing-immutable-data.md

 def process(other), do: other
 ```

-This, of course, is not complete because other data structs can be iterated, and you can use this pattern to transform your data’s shape recursively.
+This, of course, is not complete for all projects and you may need to iterate other data structs too.
+But the point is that you can use this pattern to transform your data’s shape recursively.
 </details>

 ### The refactored code